-There are about 400 "medical places" in the reception network adapted for people with specific medical needs and their family members, and for vulnerable persons such as single women with children.
-These includes 312 places run by Ciré, Caritas, and LRI.
+There are about 659 "medical places" in the reception network adapted for people with specific medical needs and their family members, and for vulnerable persons such as single women with children.
+This is the total number of places in the entire network (collective centres and individual housing).